Whenever you eat chocolate, do you ever think about how will it affect your teeth?

 Chocolate has a probiotic effect on streptococcus and helps it to survive within your body.
 It causes a sore throat initially, but prolonged exposure to an abundance of Streptococcus can also affect our immune system to the point where one would develop a cough similar in bronchitis or even develop the inability to walk.

 Chocolate alone is good for our teeth.
 Dark chocolate specifically has a lot of antioxidants that prevent the growth of certain bacteria which produce acid that deteriorates our teeth.

 However, the issue is that chocolate is not being sold as pure chocolate.
-The chocolate we see today is adulterated to taste better and is manufactured into products such as chocolate candy and chocolate drinks.
-This is why we need to take our consumption of chocolate seriously.
+The chocolate we see today is adulterated to taste better and is manufactured into products such as candy and drinks.
+This is why we need to take our consumption of it seriously.

 The two main ingredients in chocolate are cocoa butter and sugar.
 Cocoa butter helps chocolate’s antioxidants in protecting our teeth.

 It has a coating effect that works like a barrier to prevent plaque from sticking to our teeth, thus reducing decay.
 Sugar, on the other hand, is the thing that can cause harm to our teeth.

 High levels of sugar bring not only a high level of calories but also a very high probability of plaque sticking on our teeth.
 Sugar also increases acid production, which causes the enamel of our teeth to erode.